MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 ### Main key rotation

+> [!NOTE]
-Until CU10 there was no way to rotate the main key.
-But going forward, azdata command will be exposed which will allow the rotation of the main key.
-The main key is RSA 2048 bit key.
+> Until SQL Server 2019 CU10 there was no way to rotate the main key.
+Starting with SQL Server 2019 CU10, `azdata` command is be exposed to allow the rotation of the main key.

+The main key is RSA 2048-bit key.
 The rotation of the main key would do one of the following depending on the source of the key:

 1. Create new key in case the request has been made to rotate the main key to a system managed key.
 A system managed key is an asymmetric key, generated and stored inside the controller.
 2. Create a reference to an externally provided key, where the private key of the asymmetric will be managed by the customer application.
 The customer application need not have the private key, but it should know how to retrieve the private key based on the configuration of the application provided.

-Rotation of the main key DOES NOT re-encrypt anything.
-After the main key has been rotated, the SQL Server database DEK protector will need to be rotated to the new version of the main key created.
-Similar concepts apply to HDFS.
+Rotation of the main key does not re-encrypt anything.
+SQL Server and HDFS keys must then be rotated:

+- After the main key has been rotated, the SQL Server database DEK protector will need to be rotated to the new version of the main key created.
+- Similar concepts apply to HDFS.
 When a HDFS key is rotated, then new material is encrypted by the latest version of the main key.
 Older versions of the EZ keys will remain untouched.
 After the HDFS EZ key is rotated then the encryption zones associated with the EZ key need to be re-encrypted so that they are re-encrypted by the latest EZ key version.

 ### Main key rotation for HDFS